ferdowsi-lab/ferdowsi-lab.github.io/people/principal-investigator.md

 .
 American Physical Society: GPC, DFD, DSOFT, GSNP<br> .
 American Association for the Advancement of Science<br> .
 American Society of Mechanical Engineers: Applied Mechanics, Tribology<br>
 .
-Society for the Advancement of Chicanos and Native Americans in Science<br> .
 Society of Rheology<br>
 .
-American Association of University Women<br>
-.
 European Geosciences Union<br>
-.
-Geological Society of America<br>
-.
-National Organization of Gay and Lesbian Scientists and Technical Professionals<br>

 <br>